 In The Wonderful Wizard of Oz, Boq is an extremely minor character — a rich Munchkin who lets Dorothy stay the night at his house before she leaves Munchkinland.
 In Wicked, Boq is a decently significant supporting character during the Shiz University portion, even narrating an entire chapter.
 Better yet, in the musical, he becomes the Tin Man.

 The Good Witch of the North is a relatively minor character in the books, as opposed to Glinda, the Witch of the South.
 In Volkov's version, where she is called Villina, she is the more prominent one.
-Added to that, the 1939 movie has the Witch of the North not only take on Glinda's role, but her name.
+Added to that, the 1939 movie turns the two into a single Composite Character, Glinda the Good Witch of the North, who performs the roles taken on by both characters in the book.
+This also became a case of Adaptation Displacement, as virtually every Wizard of Oz adaptation made after the 1939 film stuck with the character composite (even the Wicked novel, which was in many ways more faithful to the L. Frank Baum novel than to the film version).

 In Harry Turtledove's How Few Remain, Prussian diplomatic attache Schifflen nearly runs down a careless little girl who charges into the street in front of his horse.
 In the later Great War and American Empire series, that little girl is one of the primary viewpoint characters.